zaiisao/Documentation/en/Interactive Broadcast/initialize_web_live.md

 * [Switch the Client Role](../../en/Interactive%20Broadcast/role_web.md)
 * [Publish and Subscribe to Streams](../../en/Interactive%20Broadcast/publish_web_live.md)

-To check the network connection or audio quality, you can refer to the following sections before joining a channel:
+To check the network connection or audio quality before joining a channel, you can refer to the following sections:

 * [Conduct a Last Mile Test](../../en/Interactive%20Broadcast/lastmile_web.md)
 * [Set the Stereo/High-fidelity Audio Profile](../../en/Interactive%20Broadcast/audio_profile_web.md)